Vagrant Records

 Vagrant Records is an American record label based in California.
 It was founded in 1995 by Rich Egan and Jon Cohen.
 The label focuses on rock, but features artists in a variety of other genres including folk, soul, electronic, and pop.
-It is home to artists such as The 1975, Death Spells, Eels, Edward Sharpe and the Magnetic Zeroes, CRUISR, Active Child, PJ Harvey, School of Seven Bells, Black Rebel Motorcycle Club, James Vincent McMorrow, Black Joe Lewis, Wake Owl, Blitzen Trapper, and Bombay Bicycle Club.
-Originally, Vagrant Records was mostly focused on emo bands such as Dashboard Confessional, Saves the Day, The Get Up Kids, Senses Fail, and Alkaline Trio.
 The label is considered one of the pre-eminent labels of the emo music scene.

 In 2014, Vagrant was acquired by BMG Rights Management.
 Co-founder Jon Cohen then became BMG's executive vice president of recorded music, until he left the company in September 2017.
 It remains to be distributed autonomously (outside of BMG's main distribution partner Warner Music Group), by affiliated labels in selected countries.

 History

-The first band signed by Vagrant Records was Boxer and their album, The Hurt Process, released on May 5, 1998.
+The first band signed by Vagrant Records was Boxer and their album The Hurt Process was released on May 5, 1998.
 The pop-punk album notably featured drummer Chris Pennie, who would go on to play with Dillinger Escape Plan and Coheed and Cambria.

 The Get Up Kids

-In 1999, Vagrant Records signed Kansas City, Missouri, band, The Get Up Kids, and the band's Vagrant debut, Something to Write Home About, was released in September 1999.
+In 1999, Vagrant Records signed Kansas City, Missouri, band the Get Up Kids, and the band's Vagrant debut, Something to Write Home About, was released in September 1999.
 Egan and Cohen borrowed $50,000 from Cohen's parents to fund the recording of the Get Up Kids album, derived from the mortgaging of the family house.
-The album was wildly successful, and single-handedly made Vagrant Records one of the top independent labels in the country.
+The album was successful, and single-handedly made Vagrant Records one of the top independent labels in the country.

 Rapid growth

-They signed Los Angeles punk rock trio Automatic 7 and released the band's 2nd album Begger's Life on July 25, 2000.
+They signed Los Angeles punk rock trio Automatic 7 and released the band's second album, Begger's Life, on July 25, 2000.
 They followed this by signing and releasing albums from heavyweights in the emo scene like Alkaline Trio, Saves the Day, and Dashboard Confessional.
 In June 2001, the label signed a distribution deal with JCOR Records, which in turn was distributed by Universal Records.
 It allowed Vagrant's releases to be available in stores via Universal's distribution methods.
 In March 2002, the label made a distribution deal with Festival Mushroom Records, who would handled Vagrant's releases in Australia.
 Vagrant would later enter into a deal with Interscope Records.
 In June 2002, the label signed a deal with Motor Music, which handled distribution and promotion for Vagrant's releases in Germany.
-Dashboard Confessional's video for Screaming Infidelities, directed by Maureen Egan and Matthew Barry, earned Vagrant the MTV2 award at the 2002 MTV Video Music Awards.
-Rich Egan is cited as saying the MTV Video Music Award win "changed everything" for the label.
+Dashboard Confessional's video for "Screaming Infidelities", directed by Maureen Egan and Matthew Barry, earned Vagrant the MTV2 award at the 2002 MTV Video Music Awards.
+Rich Egan is cited as saying that the MTV Video Music Award win "changed everything" for the label.